Looking After Yourself

 High energy drinks.
 There are reports of seizures induced by energy drinks.
 These drinks contain more caffeine than a strong cup of coffee, and the caffeine combined with other ingredients such as guarana, amino acid taurine, green tea and other herbs, vitamins and minerals, may interact.

 The combination of the stimulant and sugar can also be dehydrating and when consumed with alcohol may affect heart rates, blood pressure and even mental state.
 More than one energy drink can lead to side effects which include nervousness, irritability, frequent urination, and arrhythmia.

 Grapefruit and Seville Oranges

 There are chemicals in grapefruit that can interfere with the way the body absorbs and breaks down (metabolises) certain medications, increasing or decreasing its levels in the bloodstream.
 One of these medications is Tegretol (carbamazepine).
-Avoid grapefruit or Seville oranges if you are on this medication.
+Avoid grapefruit or Seville oranges at all times if you are on this medication.